-- 3. By entering into this Consent Decree, the mutual objectives of the Parties are: - a. to reach a final settlement among the Parties with respect to the Site pursuant to Section 122(g) of CERCLA, 42 U.S.C. § 9622(g), that allows the Settling Defendant to make a cash payment, including a premium, to resolve its alleged civil liability under Sections 106 and 107 of CERCLA, 42 U.S.C. §§ 9606 and 9607, for injunctive relief with regard to the Site, for response costs incurred and to be incurred at or in connection with the Site, and for natural resource damages at the Site, thereby reducing litigation relating to the Site;

-- b. to simplify any remaining administrative and judicial enforcement activities concerning the Site by eliminating a potentially responsible party from further involvement at the Site; and - c. to obtain settlement with the Settling Defendant for its fair share of natural resource damages and response costs incurred and to be incurred at or in connection with the Site by the EPA Hazardous Substance Superfund and by other persons, and to provide for full and complete contribution protection for the Settling Defendant with regard to the Site pursuant to Sections 113(f)(2) and 122(g)(5) of CERCLA, 42 U.S.C. §§ 9613(f)(2) and 9622(g)(5).
+- 3. By entering into this Consent Decree, the mutual objectives of the Parties are: - a. to reach a final settlement among the Parties with respect to the Site pursuant to Section 122(g) of CERCLA, 42 U.S.C. § 9622(g), that allows the Settling Defendants to make a cash payment, including a premium, to resolve their alleged civil liability under Sections 106 and 107 of CERCLA, 42 U.S.C. §§ 9606 and 9607, for injunctive relief with regard to the Site, for response costs incurred and to be incurred at or in connection with the Site, and for natural resource damages at the Site, thereby reducing litigation relating to the Site; - b. to simplify any remaining administrative and judicial enforcement activities concerning the Site by eliminating a substantial number of potentially responsible parties from further involvement at the Site; and - c. to obtain settlement with the Settling Defendants for their fair share of natural resource damages and response costs incurred and to be incurred at or in connection with the Site by the EPA Hazardous Substance Superfund and by other persons, and to provide for full and complete contribution protection for the Settling Defendants with regard to the Site pursuant to Sections 113(f)(2) and 122(g)(5) of CERCLA, 42 U.S.C. §§ 9613(f)(2) and 9622(g)(5).